want to learn more about our fundraising programs?

 Gymnastics Fundraising FAQs

-Teams can raise $2,000 to $10,000+ depending on participation and fundraiser type.
-With Midland’s 50%+ profit margins, even small sales add up quickly.
+A: Teams typically earn anywhere from $2,000 to $10,000+ depending on participation and fundraiser type.
+With our 50%+ profit margins and easy-to-share online tools, even modest sales add up quickly.